Low Toxic Cockroach Control

 Cockroaches are most active at night and live in groups.
 During the day, they live in cracks and crevices that are dark and moist.
 Cockroaches also like to spend time on porous surfaces, such as wood, cardboard and paper, because these surfaces can absorb their odor, which attracts other cockroaches to these areas.
 Cockroaches can survive on a variety of foods — crumbs, grease, garbage, cotton and wool fabrics, cardboard and wallpaper glue.
 Cockroaches also need water, although the brownbanded cockroach can live for several weeks with very little water.
 Cockroaches like to live near their food and water sources.
 Remove their food and water and cockroaches will have a much harder time surviving.

 Knowing what kind of cockroaches you have can help you know where to focus your efforts.
 Use Figures 1-4 to guide their identification.
 Locate cockroach infestations by inspecting and using sticky traps to capture cockroaches.
 Draw a diagram of each room and start your inspection.
-Use a flashlight and a small mirror to peak behind or under appliances and cabinets.
+Use a flashlight and a small mirror to peek behind or under appliances and cabinets.
 Look for living or dead cockroaches, shed cockroach “skins”, egg cases, and cockroach droppings (“roach specks”) that may look like grains of pepper.
 If you find live cockroaches during your search, use a vacuum cleaner to suck up the cockroaches and their debris.
 You also can find their hiding places at night by quietly entering a dark room and watching where they run when you turn on the lights.

 Sticky Traps.
 Sticky traps are an easy way to determine what kind of cockroach you have and to estimate the number of cockroaches.
 Any sticky traps will work; it may be cheaper to buy glue boards sold for mouse control.